portableant/personal-blog/_drafts/digidoc2018394-autosave-v1-digidoc2018.md

 <blockquote class="wp-block-quote">
   <p>
-    I&nbsp; have expensive kit and access to funding and resources and we can create wonders type of feeling.
+    I have expensive kit and access to funding and resources and we can create wonders type of feeling.
   </p>

   <cite>Dan&#8217;s paraphrasing 🙂</cite>